MicrosoftDocs/sql-docs/docs/sql-server/azure-arc/sql-monitoring.md

 In order for monitoring data to be collected on a [!INCLUDE [ssazurearc](../../includes/ssazurearc.md)], the following conditions must be met:

-* The version of Azure Extension for SQL Server (WindowsAgent.SqlServer) is update to the November release or later.
-(See [Release Notes](../azure-arc/release-notes.md))
+* The version of Azure Extension for SQL Server (WindowsAgent.SqlServer) is v1.1.2504.99 or later
 * [!INCLUDE [ssazurearc](../../includes/ssazurearc.md)] is running on Windows operating system
+   - Versions of Windows Server 2008 and 2012 are not presently supported

 * [!INCLUDE [ssazurearc](../../includes/ssazurearc.md)] is a Standard or Enterprise Edition
+* The server has connectivity to telemetry.<region>.arcdataservices.com (see [Network Requirements ](/azure/azure-arc/servers/network-requirements?tabs=azure-cloud)for more information)
 * The license type on the [!INCLUDE [ssazurearc](../../includes/ssazurearc.md)] is set to "License with Software Assurance" or "Pay-as-you-go"

 ## Collected data